space-engineers-hf/SequentialScript/docs/README.md

 ## About

-It allows creating complex sequences that typically require **multiple timer blocks** by using **only one programming block** and writing some instructions in its "Custom Data" section.
+This script allows creating complex sequences that typically require **multiple timer blocks** by using **only one programming block** and writing some instructions in its "Custom Data" section.

 For example, it is possible to command button that depressurize the room before open the door.